Back to Blog

 Practical Audit Framework

 I have a deep love of ceramics.
 Used to be a TA for a ceramics professor in college and read everything I could about high-fire glazes.
 But you never really understand how it works until you get your hands dirty and try it yourself.
-It's the same principle we have applied to optimizing for the retrieval layer.
+It's the same principle we have applied to optimizing for the retrieval layer and the parametric layer.
 We have read a ton about it, but we have also done a fair amount of real world testing and everything below stands up to current industry understanding.
 It is not the guide but a great checklist to make sure the basics are covered.

 Tracking Performance